 Purples and reds, velvet

-Finally for the velvets, we have purples and reds.
+Finally, we have purples and reds.
 Purple JRP06 and Mauve JRP05 are both great colours.
 The two reds create a different feel for your Christmas stocking, with Bright Red JRP04 being a lot more vibrant than Raspberry Red JRP03.

 Fuchsia JRP02 and Pale Pink JRP01are sometimes used for girls’ stockings, in particular Christmas Love Hearts.
+Rose JRP07 is a new addition to our velvet range.

 Outer fabric – Cottons